Synthetic Geology: Structural Geology Meets Deep Learning: Methods

+\end{linenomath*} where $e_i$ is the $i$-th standard basis vector and $\mathbf{1}$ is the length-$N$ vector of ones.
+The embedded model is obtained pointwise as \begin{linenomath*}

+\end{linenomath*} Applying $\text{enc(.)}$ across the entire domain yields a continuous field $\bfm^{(e)} \in \mathbb{R}^{[N,X,Y,Z]}$ on a mesh of size $[X,Y,Z]$.
+This continuous representation $\bfm^{(e)}$ resides in a high-dimensional space, for which we can compute gradients with respect to the embedded model parameters $\bfm^{(e)}$ for flow matching, see{as shown in} Equation~\eqref{eq:stopt}.

-Because we no longer require each embedding vector to remain on the probability simplex, the flow field is free to traverse an unconstrained continuous space.
-It is then the task of the model to learn the probability distribution $\pi_{m^{(e)}}$ in the embedded space, from which we can decode back to the original categorical space of $\bfm$.
-To decode a voxel $x^{(e)}$ back to a discrete category, we select the embedding vector $\bfm_i^{(e)}$ with the largest cosine similarity:
+Because we do not constrain the embedded vectors to the probability simplex, the flow field is free to traverse an unconstrained continuous space.
+It is then the task of the model to learn the equivalent probability distribution $\pi_{\bfm^{(e)}}$ in the embedded space, from which we can decode back to the original categorical space of $\bfm$.